STUDENT FILM MAKING |

 The winning movie will have:

-4. Editing so that the scenes flow well
+4. Editing that has the scenes flowing well.

 5. Dialogue that makes the story very understandable.